mudza09/blockit-builder/readme.md

 The Blockit builder is optimized for HTML templates created by Indonez and sold on Themeforest, but this does not preclude you from using them.
 You can customize it by studying the "Starter" template provided.

-Because the template relies on "Handlebars," learning the ["Handlebars"](https://handlebarsjs.com/) template engine will be more beneficial.
+Because the template relies on ["Handlebars"](https://handlebarsjs.com/), learning the ["Handlebars"](https://handlebarsjs.com/) template engine will be more beneficial.

 ## Quick start